 Does NCGS really exist or is it a fake condition?

-There is ongoing debate over whether or not NCGS exists, and the general medical consensus is that if it does exist, only a very small percentage of people are genuinely affected by it (Biesiekierski and Iven, 2015; Shrewy and Hey, 2016).
+There is ongoing debate over whether or not NCGS exists, and the general medical consensus is that it probably doesn’t exist, but if it does exist, only a very small percentage of people are genuinely affected by it (Biesiekierski and Iven, 2015; Shrewy and Hey, 2016).

 Why is there debate over whether or not NCGS exists?